Judge James Nutt is honored to preside over Circuit Civil Division AO

 Submission of Hearing Materials

-All hearing materials the parties expect the Court to rely upon must be filed or otherwise provided well in advance of the hearing so they are available on the judicial viewing system of in hard copy form.
+All hearing materials the parties expect the Court to rely upon must be filed or otherwise provided well in advance of the hearing so they are available on the judicial viewing system or in hard copy form.
 This Division is now accepting hearing materials through Online Services E-Courtesy system.
 Hard copies of documents, binders, etc., are no longer required.
 BUT IF YOUR MATTER INVOLVES MORE THAN ONE OR TWO SHORT DOCUMENTS: please provide hard copies to chambers.
-Counsel have loaded hundreds of pages on the e-courtesy system for 15 to 30 minute matters.
-That is unfortunately unmanageable.
+Please do not submit hundreds of pages on the e-courtesy system for 15 to 30 minute matters, it become unmanageable. .

 Please continue to monitor the Circuit's webpage for more information.